mamoore1440/Econ-Blog-old2/src/content/all-Notes/Economic-Fundamentals.md

   * Societies compete against each other.
 And can die.
 * SV doesn't matter until Sin is considered.
 * Because Sin taints Humans you can now have a tragedy of the commons and publics.
+* Humans may now prefer to only consume without producing.
+  * Humans now need to create Private Property.
+    * Because Private Property exists now Debt needs to exist.
+    * Because Private Property exists now Money needs to exist.
+How do you know who owns what?
+      * Because Money exists you now have a financial system.
+  * The Community Chest is now off limits.
+Who can trust who?